adereth/dactyl-keyboard/README.md

 Copyright © 2015 Matthew Adereth

 The source code for generating the models (everything excluding the [things/](things/) and [resources/](resources/) directories is distributed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3](LICENSE).
-The generated models and PCB designs are distributed under the [Creative Commons Attribution-NonCommercial-ShareAlike License Version 3.0](LICENSE-models).
+The generated models and PCB designs are distributed under the [Creative Commons Attribution-ShareAlike License Version 3.0](LICENSE-models).